Big Sky, Montana: Geography

+Big Sky is located close to the Yellowstone National Park along the western edge of Gallatin County and eastern edge of Madison County, on U.S. Highway 191.
+It is approximately midway between West Yellowstone and Bozeman, being around 45 mi by road from each.
+It sits within the Madison Range, with elevations in the CDP ranging from 5900 ft in Gallatin Canyon along U.S. 191 to over 11000 ft at the summit of Lone Mountain.

-The "Meadow" area of Big Sky lies in an alpine valley formed during the Cretaceous period.
+The "Meadow" area of Big Sky lies in the eastern part of the CDP in an alpine valley formed during the Cretaceous period, at a base elevation of 6200 ft.
 Initially called the "Gallatin Canyon Basin", the Meadow is braided with small rivers that channel mountain snow run-off.
-Fishing is permitted on all of these Gallatin feeders.
-Two ponds are found on the Middle Fork of the Gallatin River that bisects the Meadow, and fishing there is permitted for those 16 and younger.
+Fishing is permitted on all of these feeders of the Gallatin River.
+Two ponds are found on the Middle Fork of the Gallatin that bisects the Meadow, and fishing there is permitted for those 16 and younger.
 Since 1993, an innovative sewer system has protected the water in the area from sewage discharge.
 Several agencies, such as the Gallatin River Task Force, monitor the health of the rivers.